 In a nutshell

-Youth for Ocean! (aka YO!) is an international and interdisciplinary youth organization which aims at communicating scientific knowledge in order to inform policy-making.
+Youth for Ocean! (aka YO!) is an international and interdisciplinary youth association which aims at communicating scientific knowledge in order to inform policy-making.

 YO! started out as an offspring of FACT-O (French Ameri-Can Climate Talks on Ocean), a lecture series created after COP21.
 FACT-O strove to inform the public, the media as well as politicians on the issues of ocean health by launching a series of talks in France, Canada and the United States.